whuhacker/Unblock-Youku-Firefox/README.md

 # Unblock Youku Firefox Addon

+This addon will help users access their web services while travelling outside mainland China.

+You can find this addon on Mozilla AMO at https://addons.mozilla.org/en-US/firefox/addon/unblock-youku/

 This project is forked from [Unblock Youku Chrome extension](https://github.com/whuhacker/Unblock-Youku).
-The Firefox version is under development and not ready for production use yet.

 ## Disclaimer